-The healthcare industry is filled with opportunities in a number of exciting occupations, and Central Coast College offers the training you need to enter one of these in-demand professions.
+The healthcare industry is filled with opportunities in a number of exciting occupations, and Central Coast College offers the training you need to enter the Veterinary industry.
 If you enjoy the sciences, working with animals, and have a passion to grow your skills into a veterinary career, a career as a Veterinary Technician could be a great choice for you!

 With training from Central Coast College, you can earn your AAS degree and get the training you need for this rewarding career in as few as 84 weeks!